 Of course, all of the above are dependent on your chosen style of business card.
 There’s a plethora of different options to choose from, so you can easily create a bespoke card to match your craft.

 Textured business cards

-To make your artwork leap out at your card recipient, textured business cards are perfect.
+Textured business cards are perfect at making your artwork leap out at your recipient.
 Simple and uncoated, the subtle surface of this card can really bring your work to life.